rgomezp/paxly/README.md

 ## Creating a New App

-To create a new mobile app in the monorepo:
+1. Create a new project in https://expo.dev.
+Copy the project ID.

 1. Make a new app